 In the definition of insured, people like roommates are not covered in an insurance policy, so if you are moving in with friends, then be sure and check how you will be insured for your liability and personal belongings before you cancel a policy.
 You might be better off just changing the address on your policy to keep your coverage.

-Tips When Moving Back In With Parents
+Tips When Moving Back in With Parents

-Cancelling Renters Insurance When You Buy a House
+Canceling Renters Insurance When You Buy a House

-If you buy a house, your renter insurance company can probably insure your house on a homeowner policy, so as a first time homeowner, you don't need to start all over again with a new insurance company.
+If you buy a house, your renter insurance company can probably insure your house on a homeowner policy, so as a first-time homeowner, you don't need to start all over again with a new insurance company.
 You may even get loyalty discounts or other advantages for having been previously insured.